WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_esgf.md

 **Metagrid user interface - optional**
 To install the Metagrid UI for end-users to search and download data, read the documentation [here](https://metagrid.readthedocs.io/en/latest/) and see the Github repo [here](https://github.com/esgf2-us/metagrid).

+### 1.3 Compute Node services

+_Coming soon...._

 ## 2. Dataset publication - NOT CMIP7-ready

+_the command-line tools described in this section are not complete for CMIP7 publication nor yet compatible with the forthcoming ESGF-NG STAC APIs.

 **Requirements**